faroedev/faroe.dev/pages/index.md

 _This software is in active development and has only gone through minimal testing._

-Faroe is an auth server distributed as a Go package.
-Install it, configure it, and run it.
+Faroe is a modular auth server distributed as a Go package.

 Some key features of the server: